uea-teaching/graphics1-2022/lectures/transforms-02.md

 We covered other elementary operations, such as scaling, shearing, and reflection.

 We have introduced matrix operations for translation, giving us a unified, or homogeneous, model for 2D transformations.

+Next week, we will understand the power of matrix multiplication for all operations, when we combine transformations.
 :::